 The inaugural DFV Round table was held in May 2019.
 Members including Telstra, Optus, Vodafone, Vocus, Aussie Broadband and Cisco were unanimous that industry wide approaches can be undertaken to create positive leadership to support victims and reduce incidents of domestic violence.

-The Commonwealth Government recently introduced the Modern Slavery Act, which requires businesses to identify and respond to the risks of modern slavery in their operations and supply chains.
+The Commonwealth Government recently introduced the Modern Slavery Act, which requires organisations to identify and respond to the risks of modern slavery in their operations and supply chains.

-For more information, or to find out how you can get involved in the Industry Impact Hub contact Warren Sainsbury, General Manager.
+For more information on our next Modern Slavery Workshop Series or to find out how you can get involved in the Industry Impact Hub please reach out via direct email to General Manager, Warren Sainsbury.